foureyes/csci-ua.0480-fall2019-003/slides/py-db/sql-alchemy-relationships.md

 __This resulting `Session` class allows us to construct database sessions__ &rarr;

 * {:.fragment} a `Session` is "a workspace for your objects, local to a particular database connection" ([see "Creating a Session"](https://docs.sqlalchemy.org/en/latest/orm/tutorial.html#creating-a-session))
-* {:.fragment} sessions operate by beginning a transaction, which is the either committed or rolled back
+* {:.fragment} sessions operate by beginning a transaction, which is then either committed or rolled back
 * {:.fragment} a session can be reused for a new transaction
 * {:.fragment} alternatively, a session can be closed at the same time the transaction ends (which removes the complexity of dealing with separate session and transaction scopes)
 * {:.fragment} you can call `commit` and `rollback` on a session object